Gokwe centre: Service Delivery

 Gokwe Town Council has Four Department, namely 1.
 HR and Admin 2.
 Finance 3.
 Engineering (Works and Services) and 4.
 Housing, Health and Community Services.

 The town council has built a $300,000 administration block as part of its service delivery.

 Refuse collection is done on regular bases and the council has engaged voluntary organizations such as religious groups, churches and women's clubs for litter monitoring, on the Keep Gokwe Clean campaign.

 Cheziya High School is the most known institution which offers A'level courses.

 Commerce and Industry

 Industry in Gokwe is dominated by small scale formal and informal Entrepreneurs.
 However a number of standard industrial organizations are increasingly filtering in.

-Gokwe Town apart from scores of smaller retail shops six major indigenous supermarkets and wholesalers of international standards; Spar, Metro Peach, Choppies, Nyaningwe, Eden Supermarket and Agro Foods are the pride of Gokwe.
-There are also modern night spots, the Chicago Sports Club, Junior Sports Bar, Gokwe Hotel and Pumba Lodge.
+Gokwe Town apart from scores of smaller retail shops six major indigenous supermarkets and wholesalers of international standards.

-Banks like Barclays bank, CBZ, POSB and other financial houses are also in town, the Agricultural Bank of Zimbabwe Ltd. (Agribank) topping the list.
+Banks like Barclays bank, CBZ, POSB and other financial houses are also in town, with the Agricultural Bank of Zimbabwe Ltd. (Agribank) topping the list.